 Most of the twelve disciples Jesus selected were followers of John the Baptist…Compared to the Pharisees, Sadducees, and Scribes; they were “clean slates” for the Lord Jesus to write upon.
 They were “empty wineskins” for the Lord to pour His new wine into.
 John the Baptist stripped them of the old, and Jesus filled them with the new.

-The call is to become holy ambassadors and guardians of the Great Commission (Matthew 28:16–20).
-The call continues today and is for all who hear the voice of the Shepherd (John 10:27).
+The call is for anyone who wants to become a holy ambassador of a far kingdom and guardian of the Great Commission (Matthew 28:16–20).
+Today, the call continues and is heard by those who hear the voice of the Good Shepherd (John 10:27).

 Part 2 – The Walk __________________________________________________________________________

 Follow Me – Overview